armbian/build/documentation/user-faq.md

 and follow the guide.
 You can create up to three scenarios:

  * boot from SD, system on SATA / USB
- * boot from NAND, system on NAND
+ * boot from eMMC / NAND, system on eMMC/NAND
- * boot from NAND, system on SATA / USB
+ * boot from eMMC / NAND, system on SATA / USB

 # How to change network configuration?